 Sander van der Waal is the lead of the Future Internet Lab at Waag, working to ensure that human values are core to how technology and data are designed and deployed in society, based on Waag’s principles of openness, fairness, and inclusivity.

 He has an educational background in computer science and philosophy, and has solid expertise and experience in open source software development, open data and knowledge, and data infrastructures.

 Lydia Pintscher studied computer science at the University of Karlsruhe.
-She is the president of KDE e.V., the non-profit supporting one of the largest free software communities.
+She is the vice president of KDE e.V., the non-profit supporting one of the largest free software communities.
 She is also the product manager of Wikidata, Wikimedia's knowledge base.
 She is the editor of Open Advice, a book for getting people started in all areas of free software.

 Isabel Drost-Fromm is Open Source Strategist at Europace AG Germany.
 She's a member of the Apache Software Foundation, co-founder of Apache Mahout and mentored several incubating projects.
 Isabel is interested in all things FOSS, search and text mining with a decent machine learning background.
 True to the nature of people living in Berlin she loves having friends fly in for a brief visit - as a result she co-founded and is still one of the creative heads behind Berlin Buzzwords, a tech conference on all things search, scale and storage.

 Over the course of 20 years of industry experience, Josh has spent time in various roles and companies in both North America and Europe.
 He maintains a broad base of experience and knowledge, combined with various areas of depth such as team leadership, data science, distributed systems, software engineering and agile development practices.
 Josh likes working on effective data-driven products as much as building strong teams and organisations.
 Josh believes that Open Source plays a crucial role in today's economy and technology landscape and is eager to participate in the conversation of how Open Source evolves.